PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Motivation

 In \fig{fig:design_space_exploration}(a), we show how memory allocation latency changes as the number of PIM cores requesting allocations increases.
 Notably, with the exception of ``PIM-Metadata/PIM-Executed'' (red), allocation latency increases for all other design points as the number of PIM cores grows.
 Both ``Host-Metadata/PIM-Executed'' (black) and ``PIM-Metadata/Host-Executed'' (yellow) designs require metadata to be transferred to the processors executing the buddy allocation algorithm, involving explicit data transfers between standard DRAM and PIM memory.
 Since metadata size scales with the number of PIM cores, the data transfer overhead becomes substantial, resulting in increased system-wide memory allocation latency (\fig{fig:design_space_exploration}(b)).
-Although ``Host-Metadata/Host-Executed'' (gray) avoids excessive data movement between DRAM and PIM, it demonstrates limited scalability due to CPU's limited parallel processing capability.
-For example, with 512 PIM cores in our baseline UPMEM-PIM, there may be up to 512 independent memory allocation requests that can be serviced in parallel.
-However, the limited number of CPU cores constrains the number of memory allocation requests that can be handled concurrently, reducing system-wide performance.
+Although ``Host-Metadata/Host-Executed'' (gray) avoids excessive data movement between DRAM and PIM, it demonstrates limited scalability due to the CPU's constrained parallelism.
 In contrast, despite relying on wimpy PIM cores, ``PIM-Metadata/PIM-Executed'' (red) provides a highly scalable solution.
 This is because ``PIM-Metadata/PIM-Executed'' eliminates data transfer overhead between DRAM and PIM while allowing each PIM core to handle its allocation requests locally and in parallel.
 Overall, we conclude that the ``PIM-Metadata/PIM-Executed'' approach is the optimal baseline design point for implementing a high-performance PIM memory allocator.
 For the remainder of this paper, both the straw-man \texttt{buddy\_alloc\_PIM\_DRAM} and our proposed \pimmalloc design are based on this design principle.